hl7au/au-fhir-pd/pages/_includes/au-pd-practitionerrole-search.md

 -----------
 **Search: Combination**

-* The following searches MUST be able to be perfomed together in a single request using logical AND for criteria. e.g specialty cardiologist in post code 4846
+* Searches MUST be able to be perfomed  in a single request using logical AND for criteria. e.g specialty cardiologist in post code 4846

 -----------